2Taps/RestpayBridge/README.md

 Auto Updater

+    IMPORTANT:
+        You must update package.json with new version otherwise the

+    CAREFULL:
-    Be careful, the auto updater will stop the app and may lose incoming/processing messages Better to release the updates at morning start
+        The auto updater will stop the app and may lose incoming/processing messages Better to release the updates at morning start

 iamrole rule engine aws_iot_prod_colibri_pc_tasks_to_dynamodb